ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - aboutAndMentionsAllocation        (Defines allocation amount of about or mentions used for the main aggregation query (/data/sparql/aggregation/query1.txt), which one will be used more frequently)
     - editorialOperationsAllocation     (Defines allocation amount of queries in the editorial query mix that each editorial agent will execute.
 Query mix order : insert.txt, update.txt and delete.txt)
     - aggregationOperationsAllocation   (Defines allocation amount of queries in the aggregation query mix that each aggregation agent will execute.
 Query mix order : query1.txt, query2.txt... etc)
+    - exponentialDecayUpperLimitOfCWs   (Defines the maximum number of creative works that an entity can be tagged about.
+Exponential decay function will start from the value defined)
+    - exponentialDecayRate              (Defines the exponential decay rate.
+Used values to be in range 0.01 (for gentle slope) to 1 (for steep slope))
+    - exponentialDecayThresholdPercent  (Defines the threshold in percents of exponential decay, below that threshold values will be ignored.
+Threshold is defined as the ratio of : currentExponentialDecayValue / exponentialDecayUpperLimitOfCWs. e.g. 5% threshold will be the value of 0.05)
+    - majorEventsPerYear                (Defines the maximum number of 'major' events that could happen in one year.
+Each major event will be tagged by a number of Creative Works which will decay exponentially in time.)
+    - minorEventsPerYear                (Defines the maximum number of 'minor' events that could happen in one year.
+Each minor event will be tagged by a number of Creative Works which will decay exponentially in time.
+Value of exponentialDecayUpperLimitOfCWs for minor events will be ten times smaller for them.)

       Sample definitions.properties file can be found in the distribution jar file.